evidlabel/hudoc/README.md

 ### Troubleshooting

 - **RSS parsing errors**: Ensure the RSS file is valid XML and contains the appropriate document ID key (e.g., `itemid` for ECHR, `greviosectionid` for GREVIO, `ecrmlid` for ECRML).
-- **Document download failures**: Check the URL and network connectivity.
+- **Document download failures**: Check the RSS file and network connectivity.
 Use `--verbose` for detailed logs.
 If conversion is needed, the tool triggers it only if the direct download fails; try increasing `--conversion-delay` if issues persist.
 - **Empty documents**: Some HUDOC documents may lack text content or fail to convert.
 The tool logs warnings and retries up to 3 times if the direct download is empty or fails.

 ## License